FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 });
 ```

-In JavaScript we have to recreate this logic manually:
+In JavaScript, we have to recreate this logic manually:
 ```js
 document.querySelector('#dataTable tbody')
 .addEventListener('click', function(event) {